 - Thousands of successful past cases.
 Rosenbaum & Associates have succeeded in thousands of civil claims in Philadelphia over the past few decades.
 We know how to maximize our clients’ recovery after suffering injuries and economic losses from negligence and put that experience to work in every case.

 A dog bite lawsuit may appear straightforward at first, but these legal matters can quickly escalate into complicated litigation battles that can take months or even years to resolve.
-Hiring the right Philadelphia dog bite attorney can make a tremendous difference in the outcome of a dog bite injury case, and the legal team at Rosenbaum & Associates is here to help anyone in this situation.
+Hiring the right Philadelphia dog bite lawyer can make a tremendous difference in the outcome of a dog bite injury case, and the legal team at Rosenbaum & Associates is here to help anyone in this situation.
 Call (215) 569-0200 today to schedule a free consultation.